Human iPSC Derived Neuronal Cell Culture Services

 - Phenotypic screening of test compounds on human iPSC derived neurons: We have developed and established protocols for human iPSC neurons on microelectrode arrays, MEAs, together with our commercial partners who offer iPSC-neurons and neuronal progenitor cells, NPC's.
 NeuroProof offers these human iPSC derived neuronal cultures for compound screening.

 - Functional characterization of your hiPSC-derived neurons or progenitors: We apply your protocol for culturing neurons or NPCs and screen them during their synaptic and neurogenic development on micro-electrode arrays.
-Having more than five years of experience with hiPSC neuron recordings, we optimize your culture protocols based on functional activity readouts and compare their activity with commercially available reference cell lines (download stem cell info sheet).
+Having more than five years of experience with hiPSC neuron recordings, we optimize your culture protocols based on functional activity readouts and compare their activity with commercially available reference cell lines.

 - Comparing functional human and mouse phenotype: We have a database of several hundreds to thousands of datasets from mouse tissue-specific neuron cultures.
 We compare stem cell-derived neuronal network activity patterns with primary cell recordings.
 This is a powerful tool to characterize tissue-, species- and compound-specific functionality.
-See our SfN2014 poster on classification of activity patterns from iPSC-derived neuronal networks (see image below) or to assess phenotype genotype correlations.
+See the images below on the classification of activity patterns from iPSC-derived neuronal networks and the assessment of phenotype genotype correlations.

-- Parkinson’s disease in a dish: We induce disease-associated functional phenotypes into human iPSC neuronal networks for the screening of neuro-protective compounds.
+- Parkinson's disease in a dish: We induce disease-associated functional phenotypes into human iPSC neuronal networks for the screening of neuro-protective compounds.
 We use dopaminergic neuronal networks and functionally impaired them e.g. by recombinant monomeric or filamentous alpha synuclein or low-concentrated MPP+.
 These disease phenotypes are quantified by multi-parametric data analysis and sophisticated artificial intelligence tools.
-This allows us to rank rescue efficacy of your compounds in a simple manner (See our AD/PD 2015 poster on phenotypic prevention of functional MPP+ effects by GDNF).
+This allows us to rank rescue efficacy of your compounds in a simple manner.

 - Functional biomarker screening: we compare human iPSC-derived neurons from healthy individuals with patient-derived cultures and identify disease-related functional parameters.
 These functional biomarkers allow specific compound screening.